Against probability: A quantum state is more than a list of probability distributions: Why robustness is necessary

+To see the operational significance of the composability principle~\eqref{eq:stability}, consider an agent, Alice, with access to systems~$RR'$, and another agent, Eve, with access to side information~$EE'$.
+Suppose that $R$ is approximately random when ignoring~$R'E'$, i.e., there is a state~$\sigma_{RE} \in \Sigma^{\mathrm{rand}}$ indistinguishable from~$\rho_{RE}$ by any measurement.
+Then criterion~\eqref{eq:stability} applied to $\delta$ ensures that this indistinguishability is preserved in the full description including~$R'E'$.
+However, no such guarantee would hold if randomness solely required indistinguishability under product measurements, as $d_{\mathcal{M}_{\otimes}}$ violates the composability principle~\eqref{eq:stability}.

 We have thus answered the question posed at the outset: injectivity alone does not suffice to ensure that a representation $\mathbf{P}_{\mathcal{M}}$ is faithful; robustness in the sense of \cref{def:preservation} is also required.
-Without this property, approximate statements established at the level of probability representations cannot, in general, be ``pulled back'' to the level of density operators.
-This is illustrated by the commuting diagram in \cref{fig:commuting_diag}.\footnote{This problem does not affect exact statements.
+Without this property, approximate statements established at the level of the representation cannot, in general, be ``pulled back'' to the level of density operators.\footnote{This problem does not affect exact statements.
 These can be proved at the level of the probability representation and then directly pulled back to density operators.
-A beautiful example is the proof of the quantum de Finetti theorem for infinitely exchangeable states proposed in \cite{Caves_2002}.}
+A beautiful example is the proof of the quantum de Finetti theorem for infinitely exchangeable states proposed in~\cite{Caves_2002}.} This is illustrated by the commuting diagram in \cref{fig:commuting_diag}.